 "I think it's worthwhile to get more information on this topic," said Kelty.
 "See how it might work — and if it will be a benefit."

 Unalaska has had a three percent sales tax since 1988.
 While councilors unanimously agreed to support the AML study, they acknowledged that collecting that existing tax on online purchases — which were previously exempt — might feel like a new tax to Unalaskans.

 "Taxation is always, always tough, especially with the cost of living in this community," said Vice Mayor Dennis Robinson.
 "But on the flip side, this community is required to put in infrastructure to handle all the stuff that comes in [through online sales].
 So it is a concern that we really need to take up."

 Officials haven't released an estimate on how much the City of Unalaska stands to gain if sales tax is collected from residents' online purchases.
-But financial reports show that revenue from the city's existing three percent sales tax has declined $1.2 million over the last four years.
+But financial reports show the city's overall sales tax revenue has declined $1.2 million over the last four years.

 Finance Director Clay Darnell said he's still analyzing why that revenue is down.